-Although we can express the potential function $\mathcal{W}$ in terms of the cluster Poisson coordinates $X_f$ in a subtraction-free manner, the resulting tropicalization does not convey its nice combinatorial connection to plane partitions very well.
-In this section, we will do a monomial transformation on the cluster Poisson coordinates to define a new set of coordinates, which we call ``Gelfand-Zetlin coordinates'' due to its combinatorial connection to Gelfand-Zetlin patterns, a well-studied object in combinatorial representation theory.
+Although we can express the potential function $\mathcal{W}$ in terms of the cluster Poisson coordinates~$X_f$ in a subtraction-free manner, the resulting tropicalization does not convey its nice combinatorial connection to plane partitions very well.
+In this section, we will do a monomial transformation on the cluster Poisson coordinates to define a new set of coordinates, which we call ``Gelfand--Zetlin coordinates'' due to its combinatorial connection to Gelfand--Zetlin patterns, a well-studied object in combinatorial representation theory.